symelaz/AmberSimulations/README.md

 * Ensure the **PDB file is pre-optimized** (missing hydrogens may be added automatically).
 * Simulations require the **same GPU and CUDA version** if using checkpoint files.
-* OpenMM v6.2 or higher is required.
+* OpenMM v7.7 is required.
 * Step5 production runs are controlled by the `.inp` file parameters (`dt`, `nstout`, `Target_ns`).